FarronF/limerick-council-meetings/meetings/2018/05/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th April 2018.md

 Procurement Regulations (and relevant EU Directives) were used to inform the

-procurement process, including the development of Selection and Award criteria.--- 7
+procurement process, including the development of Selection and Award criteria.
+---
+7

 Twelve tenders were received and the tender submitted by TBEB Ltd was the most